 Why Airbnb’s Review System is Wrong

-Fundamentally, Airbnb make a great deal of their “SuperHost” status, and a major component of this is reviews.
-True, some people really care about this, and it’s also – allegedly true that it does make some difference in rankings, but the fact is, that there is no business in the world that has some or indeed any significant scale pleases everyone all the time.
+Fundamentally, Airbnb makes a great deal of its “SuperHost” status, and a major component of this is reviewed.
+True, some people really care about this, and it’s also – allegedly true that it does make some difference in rankings, but the fact is, that there is no business in the world that has some or indeed any significant scale that pleases everyone all the time.

 And, I can only conclude that the Airbnb review / SuperHost system by insisting on such high reviews is either trying to keep businesses small or realizes that its review system is flawed.
 (Here’s an article that highlights the Airbnb review system’s flaws).